[ About ]

 Olga Prinku portrait in North Yorkshire.jpg

 Hello.
-I’m Olga Prinku – artist, maker and originator of the craft of flowers-on-tulle embroidery also known as dried flower embroidery.
-When I first experimented with poking the stem of a flower (that I picked on my lawn) through net fabric in 2016, I could hardly have imagined the journey it would take me on.
-I’ve exhibited in galleries, collaborated on designs with fashion and homeware brands, and my first book came out in 2021 – Dried Flower Embroidery: An introduction to the art of flowers on tulle.
+I’m Olga Prinku – artist, maker and originator of the craft of flowers-on-tulle embroidery, also known as dried flower embroidery and botanical embroidery.
+In 2016, when I picked a flower from my lawn and experimented with poking its stem through net fabric, I could hardly have imagined the journey it would take me on.
+I’ve exhibited internationally, collaborated on designs with fashion and homeware brands, and published a bookDried Flower Embroidery: An introduction to the art of flowers on tulle.

-I grew up in the Republic of Moldova and now live in North Yorkshire with my husband and son, where I love to both grow and forage for materials for my work and take inspiration from nature on long walks in the beautiful countryside.
+I grew up in the Republic of Moldova and now live in North Yorkshire with my husband and son, where I love to grow and forage for materials for my work and take inspiration from nature on long walks in the beautiful countryside.

 The art of flowers-on-tulle embroidery